-Celebrate St. Patrick Day with the Lucky Leprechaun cocktail.
+Celebrate St. Patrick’s Day with the Lucky Leprechaun cocktail.
 One glass of this green goodness is guaranteed to make you do an Irish jig.

 How do you celebrate Saint Patrick’s Day?
 How about a nice Lucky Leprechaun Cocktail?
 Honestly, here in Georgia, it would not be St. Patrick’s Day without mentioning Savannah.
-Back in the day they would dye the Savannah River green in celebration of St. Patrick’s Day.
-While I think this is an EPA issue to do so now, they still dye all the water in the gazillion fountains located around the town and have a huge St. Patrick’s Day parade.So in honor of this Georgia tradition I wanted to share a fun green drink idea that tastes great and will have you doing a little jig in no time.
+Back in the day the city would dye the entire Savannah River green in celebration of St. Patrick’s Day.
+While I think this is an EPA issue to do so now, they still dye all the water in the gazillion fountains located around the town and have a huge St. Patrick’s Day parade, so it is still worth a visit during the season.In honor of this fun Georgia tradition I wanted to share a bright green drink idea that tastes great and will have you doing a little jig in no time.
 Let’s be honest we will all drink entirely too many green beers, and Irish Car bombs for this holiday, LOL.
-Traditionally we think of having just an Irish whiskey or type of Scotch which can also be very heavy as well so, why not lighten it up a bit with the Lucky Leprechaun cocktail?
-This particular drink can be made in large batches which is perfect for large parties, or single pitchers for more intimate gatherings.
+Traditionally we think of having just an Irish whiskey or some type of Scotch which can also be very heavy, so why not lighten it up a bit with the Lucky Leprechaun cocktail?
+This particular drink can be made in large batches, which is perfect for large parties, or single pitchers for more intimate gatherings.
 It also still packs that Irish punch, but it won’t leave you feeling miserable the next day.
-They do tend to be a little on the sweeter side, since we are adding pineapple juice and Midori, but that the Irish Whiskey, give s a nice bite at the finish.
+They do tend to be a little bit on the sweeter side, since we are adding pineapple juice and Midori, but that Irish Whiskey, give s a nice bite at the finish.

-A leprechaun is a type of fairy in Irish folklore.
+Did you know?
+A leprechaun is a type of fairy of sorts, in Irish folklore.
 They are usually depicted as little bearded men, wearing a coat and hat, who partake in mischief.
-Sounds like the perfect drink buddy to me, wink wink.
+Sounds like the perfect drinking buddy to me, wink wink.